tdresearchgroup/ProjectMiner/README.md

 ```
 "......" is the token that is not expired and ready to be used.

-*For more details of GitHub rate limits, check out the following link* <br>
+*For more details of GitHub rate limits, check out the following link：* <br>
 https://developer.github.com/v3/#rate-limiting

 **Third**, setup correct owner, name and raw ticket number in config.properties in the directory called "resources" for the desired project to be fetched.<br>